Azure/azvmimagebuilder/solutions/1_Azure_DevOps/BuildaPipeline.md

 Add these settings:
 * Azure Subscription - This should be the subscription of the RG
+* Identity Resource Id - Get the output of this variable: `echo $imgBuilderId`
 * Resource group - This should be the RG you created earlier
 * Location - Location of Image Builder Service location you will use
 * Image type - For this example, we will use MarketPlace